 Whenever the realm attribute and the server response mechanism don’t match, unauthorized users are able to access any authentication information.
 Clients or authorized users should see a 401 status page upon reaching your web app if they attempt to make a server request.
 Moreover, as a vice president or lead engineer, you could follow this practice.

 These APIs allow applications to connect with other services or platforms linked to them.
-These API’s can control the the app itself.
+These APIs can control the app itself.

 Reduce the React API security failures by following these steps: